 - CK levels between 5-10 times the ULN, CK should be monitored monthly and the patients should be watched for symptom escalation

-- CK less than 5 times the ULN, monitor symptoms only 8
+- CK less than 5 times the ULN, monitor symptoms only14

-Most statin myalgias resolve in 1-2 weeks but may take up to 2 months for complete resolution, according to the Predictor of Muscular Risk in Observational Conditions study.5
+Most statin myalgias symptoms in early stages are reversible4,7symptoms resolve in 1-2 weeks but may take up to 3 months for complete resolution.

-Symptoms that progress beyond 2 months following statin cessation may indicate a statin-associated immune-mediated necrotizing myopathy (SANAM) that often requires aggressive immunosuppressive therapy such as high-dose oral steroids, IV immunoglobulin (IVIg), and other steroid-sparing agent such as methotrexate.1
+Symptoms that progress beyond 3 months following statin cessation may indicate a statin-associated immune-mediated necrotizing myopathy (SANAM) also called anti-HMG-CoA reductase myopathy5, often requires aggressive immunosuppressive therapy such as high-dose oral steroids, IV immunoglobulin (IVIg), and other steroid-sparing agent such as methotrexate.5,7

 - After resolution of toxic myopathy, a decision may be made to rechallenge the patient with a lower dose of medication or a similar agent.
-This will require consideration of the associated risks/benefits.8
+This will require consideration of the associated risks/benefits.14

 - It is important to recognize that there is a high incidence of myalgias in both the placebo and toxic myopathy groups.